RaA-BLNET/Adafruit-Si4713-DynamicRDS/README.md

 Adafruit-Si4713-SerialTextFeed [![Build Status](https://travis-ci.com/RaA-BLNET/Adafruit-Si4713-SerialTextFeed.svg?branch=master)](https://travis-ci.com/RaA-BLNET/Adafruit-Si4713-SerialTextFeed)
 ================
 With this code you can send messages over serial and they will appear in the radiotext and RDS-PS.
-RDS-PS is a bit bugged but radiotext works perfectly fine.
+RDS-PS is a bit bugged but radiotext works perfectly fine.<br/>
 You can control the RDS data with serial commands.
 Following commands are available in this version:

-main
+main<br/>
-Sets the initial RDS data (from the function initialRDSdata)
+Sets the initial RDS data (from the function initialRDSdata)main<br/>

-reg
+regmain<br/>
-Switches to regional mode
+Switches to regional modemain<br/>

-title
+titlemain<br/>
-You can set the artist & title information with this command.
+You can set the artist & title information with this command.main<br/>

-info
+infomain<br/>
 You can send any information with this command.
-That could be an announcement, the name of the currently running show or something else.
+That could be an announcement, the name of the currently running show or something else.main<br/>

 Notice: The inputted text must be less than 100 characters.
 If you want to change that, edit it in line 165 of the file "adaradio.ini".
 Otherwise, strings will get corrupted.